jwpconsulting/projectify/docs/remove-fe.md

 Regarding security:

+- Checked:
-- [ ] Absolutely no new CSP, Clickjacking, or `iframe`-related vulnerability
-      shall be introduced.
+  - [x] Absolutely no new CSP, Clickjacking, or `iframe`-related vulnerability shall be introduced.
+  - [x] Strict CSRF checking
+- Not yet checked:
   - [ ] Absolutely no new XSS or SQL injection vulnerability shall be introduced.
-- [ ] CSRF checking shall be increasingly strict and non-cookie based in the best case.
   - [ ] The django backend, embedded in an application server, shall interface with the web in a secure manner.
   - [ ] Any redirect mechanism shall not impact user privacy (especially HTTPS redirects)
   - [ ] Referrer-related privacy shall improve
   - [ ] Any caching mechanisms shall not expose user information.

 Regarding the application and network architecture

-- [ ] The complexity of the current deployment on Render.com shall not be increased.
+- [x] The complexity of the current deployment on Render.com shall not be increased.
-- [ ] All of the frontend-specific API endpoints shall be removed.
+- [x] All of the frontend-specific API endpoints shall be removed.

 # Description of present Projectify